BPCJK/bpcjk.github.io/_pages/teaching.md

 ---

-#### ME 12c: mechanics (mechanics of materials)
+#### ME 12c: Mechanics (Mechanics of materials)

-spring 2019; instructor: Prof. Chiara Daraio
+Spring 2019; Instructor: Prof. Chiara Daraio

-**course Contents:** equilibrium of force systems, principle of virtual work, distributed force systems, friction, static analysis of deformable structures.
+**Course contents:** equilibrium of force systems, principle of virtual work, distributed force systems, friction, static analysis of deformable structures.

-**role:** supported the instructor (not as a TA) by creating a variety of in-class demonstration samples such as tabletop photoelasticity.
+**Role:** supported the instructor (not as a TA) by creating a variety of in-class demonstration samples such as tabletop photoelasticity.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">